benmurphybaum/NeuroTools/README.md

 TO INSTALL:
 Put the .ipf files in the 'User Procedures' folder, and put the NT_Loader.ipf in the 'Igor Procedures' folder.
 To open NeuroTools, navigate to the 'Analysis:Packages' menu, and select Load_NeuroTools.

+*To access available functions, click the vertical bar in the center of the GUI to collapse and expand the Parameters panel.